ChristophSheep/WhyCompaniesOftenFail/README.md

 * People have no wisdom in programming, which got lost over the last 30 years (2019)
 * People do not seek the hidden wisdom of programming that got lost over the last 30 decades in programming
 * People do not produce clean code and do not care
+* Having people in charge are not called to be in that position